 - CPI is a commonly cited measure of inflation.
-It uses a basket of goods and services to track price changes for consumers. - In order to measure the underlying trend in inflation, rather than temporary shocks to food and energy, economists often focus on core CPI. - There are signs that inflation continues to subside and that price pressures could gradually return to the Fed's target.
+It uses a basket of goods and services to track price changes for consumers. - In order to measure the underlying trend in inflation, rather than temporary shocks to food and energy, economists often focus on core CPI. - There are signs that inflation has stabilized but it could take longer to achieve the Fed's target.